evandisoft/RedOnion/Contributing.md

 ("C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program")

 Once again, any questions, feedback, concerns for now can be placed into "issues" on the project github page.

+If you would like to interact more with us about development, we can give you an invite to our discord.